valancej/documentation/_general/account/permissions.md

 - On [Codeship Basic](https://codeship.com/features/basic), with permission our support team can open an SSH debug session in to your build machine which allows us to see your source code.

 - On [Codeship Pro](https://codeship.com/features/pro), we have no direct access to your source control but our support team can see your builds and build logs, as well as account information.

-As always, feel free to contact [support@codeship.com](mailto:support@codeship.com) if you have any questions.